Why It’s Important To Understand Your Pet’s Allergies In The Fall

-Supplements such as biotin or omega-3 can decrease itching and improve the health of your dog’s coat.
+Supplements such as biotin or omega-3 can decrease itching and improve the health of your pet’s coat.

 Find Good Allergy Treatments

 If you thought you were having allergies, you’d probably go to a doctor to be tested and treated.
-You should do the same for your pet.
-Consult with your vet to find the right treatment.
-It will more than likely be one of the following two things.
+You can do the same for your pet.
+Consulting with your vet will help you to understand your different treatment options.
+It will more than likely be one of the following two things:

 - Injection: Depending on the severity of the pet’s allergies, owners may need to give their pets a shot every few days, gradually decreasing the amount over time.

 - Sublingual Immunotherapy under the Tongue (SLIT): Instead of giving an injection, owners squeeze a pump of medication into the pet’s mouth.

 San Juan County Chem-Dry is a pet-friendly operation!
 We specialize in cleaning up after their accidents through a variety of cleaning services, like pet urine and odor removal, to give them an allergy-free home.
 Call us today to learn more.